-Mission: To shape policy, build communities and empower families so that child abuse and neglect are prevented.
+Mission: To shape policy, build communities and empower families so that child abuse, neglect and their mitigating risk factors are prevented.

 Guiding Priorities: The OCAP seeks to provide a transparent blueprint for the types of activities that are prioritized.
 Prioritized activities will 1) align with the strategic plan and 2) address unmet prevention needs.
 Cost-benefit is a consideration in that projects and activities that efficiently and effectively embed multiple strategic impact areas are preferred.
 Whenever possible, the OCAP will work to leverage funding and promote a prevention agenda as part of policy, business and philanthropic priorities.